Complete your PhD in Behavior Analysis at Simmons University

 Program Overview

-Currently, all classes are online.
+This is a fully remote, online doctoral program.
 Most classes meet once per week on weekday evenings to accommodate the needs of working professionals.
-At times, the department will host on-campus events that doctoral students are invited to.
+At times, the department will host on-campus and hybrid events that doctoral students are invited to attend.

 This program requires completion of 48 semester hours.
-We offer a self-paced program of study, and most students work full-time while taking two classes per semester (generally a course and a lab enrollment) to graduate in four to seven years.
-All 6 required courses must be taken, plus 3 special topics courses, and 12 hours of Dissertation Lab.
+We offer a self-paced program of study, and most students work full-time while taking two classes per semester (generally a course and a lab enrollment) to graduate in 4-7 years.
+To be eligible to graduate, students must complete all 6 required courses plus 3 special topics courses, and 12 hours of Dissertation Lab, in addition to successfully completing and defending their dissertation.

 What can you do with a PhD in Behavior Analysis?